write-a-design-brief.png

 The Creative Brief :: Part 1

 It’s difficult to overstate how important the humble brief is to the design process.
-In short, no brief, no project!
-Breaking the topic down into key aspects over several articles, I’ll be taking you through the ins and outs of everything you need to know about the brief.
-Let’s start with…
+In short: no brief, no project.
+Breaking the topic down into key aspects over several articles, I’ll be taking you through everything you need to know about the brief.

 Quality

-As mentioned above, some clients brief their designers verbally, others will supply a detailed written document, and some do something in between (an initial chat over a pint, some follow-up emails, a telephone call).
+Some clients brief their designers verbally.
+Others supply a detailed written document.
+Some do something in between — an initial chat over coffee, some follow-up emails, a telephone call.

 An example of a good brief